dfinity/ICRC-1/standards/ICRC-3/README.md

 A generic ICRC-1 or ICRC-2 Block:

-1. it MUST contain a field `ts: Nat64` which is the timestamp of when the block was added to the Ledger
+1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
 2. if the `tx` field doesn't specify the fee then it MUST contain a field `fee: Nat` which specifies the fee payed to add this block to the Ledger
 3. its field `tx`
     1. MUST contain a field `amt: Nat` that represents the amount
     2. MUST contain the `fee: Nat` if the top-level `fee` is not set which is when the user didn't specify the expected `fee`
     3. CAN contain the `memo: Blob` field if specified by the user
-    4. CAN contain the `ts: Nat64` field if specified by the user
+    4. CAN contain the `ts: Nat` field if specified by the user

 ### Account Type